simp/simp-doc/docs/user_guide/HOWTO/Configure_Ssh.rst

 Managing Settings for the SSH Server
 ------------------------------------

-As stated above, the ``simp-ssh`` module includes the ``ssh::server`` class and provides "sane" settings for each host's environment by default.
-Detailed descriptions of the various settings are provided in the sshd_config(5) man page.
+The ``ssh::server`` class is responsible for configuring ``sshd``.
+It delegates configuration of specific ``sshd`` settings found in ``sshd_config`` to ``ssh::server::conf``.
+Detailed descriptions of the these settings are provided in the ``sshd_config(5)`` man page.

+The ``ssh::server::conf`` class uses a number of SIMP-specific parameters, such as whether the system is FIPS enabled, has a firewall, or utilizes LDAP.
+This allows seamless integration of SSH with other SIMP-managed applications in the larger SIMP enviornment.
+For example, ``ssh::server::conf`` ensures the appropriate fallback ciphers are used, ensures proper authentication is configured, and allows SSH traffic through the firewall.
+More detailed information is provided in the ``simp-ssh`` module README file.

 Configuring ``ssh::server::conf`` from Hiera
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Many standard sshd_config settings for the SSH server are included with default values in the ``ssh::server::conf`` class.
+``ssh::server::conf`` provides default configuration for key ``sshd_config`` settings and a mechanism to set most other settings.

 To customize the SSH server, edit the parameters of ``ssh::server::conf`` using Hiera or :term:`ENC`.

 ..
 NOTE::

-   Unlike many SIMP modules, these customizations cannot be made directly with a resource-style class declaration―they *must* be made via automatic parameter lookup provided by Hiera or ENC.
+   Unlike many SIMP modules, these customizations cannot be made directly with a resource-style class declaration―they *must* be made via automatic parameter lookup provided by Hiera or an ENC.
    Examples using Hiera are provided for illustrative purposes.

 In Hiera: